First Treaty of Prairie du Chien: Description

+Treaty outline and numbered articles

 The government, who began their campaign to control the Indians west of the Mississippi, proposed the first peace-based friendship treaty that included numerous tribes in the vast encompassing region at that time.
 The 1825 Treaty of Prairie du Chien was signed at Prairie du Chien, Wisconsin and over a thousand Sioux, Winnebago, Chippewa, Menominee, Illinois, Sac, Fox (Meskwaki), and Iowa were included in the negotiations and final agreement which was ultimately signed and codified.

 The main issue, and prime reason, that the U.S. government stepped-in was in hopes to establish peace amongst the neighbouring tribes who were often fighting over lands and tribal boundaries.
 By fixing the established tribal boundaries the aim was to stop the ongoing war between the tribes.
-In doing so, a “No-Man's Land," known as the “Neutral Zone,” was created for the purpose of separating the 3 enemy tribes - the Sioux, Sac and Fox.
+In doing so, a “No-Man's Land," known as the “Neutral Zone,” was created for the purpose of separating the three enemy tribes – the Sioux, Sac and Fox.
 The Iowa were to share the lands south of the Line with the Sac and Fox.
 Since the Sioux were not yet there but were acknowledged by all parties to have a vested interest, a final decision could not be made, particularly regarding the western boundaries.
 This was primarily due to the fact that there were several other existing tribes, including the Omaha and Otoe, who were in disagreement and strongly contested the proposed western boundaries.